Bayesian MI-LASSO for Variable Selection on Multiply-Imputed Data: Methods

 \subsection{MI-LASSO}

-Although various models were proposed to solve the inconsistency of variable selection in MI settings, it was the first time that MI-LASSO \cite{chen2013variable} introduced the Group-LASSO \cite{yuan2006model} penalty into this problem.
-Different from stacking methods \cite{du2020variable, wood2008should, wan2015variable} which``stacks'' multiply-imputed data as a single dataset and applies weighted models to select important variables, MI-LASSO treats the same variable across all imputed sets as a group of variables, and adopts Group-LASSO to jointly include or exclude the group of variables together.
-To make it clear, the mathematical loss function for Group-LASSO is:
+Although various models have been proposed to solve the inconsistency of variable selection in MI settings, MI-LASSO \citep{Chen2013} was the first to introduce the group LASSO \citep{Yuan2006} penalty to this problem.
+Different from stacking methods \citep{Du2022, Wood2008, Wan2015} which ``stacks'' multiply-imputed data as a single dataset and applies weighted models to select important variables, MI-LASSO treats the same variable across all imputed sets as a group of variables, and adopts group LASSO to jointly either include or exclude the group of variables together.
+Specifically, the mathematical formula of the loss function for MI-LASSO is written as follows:

-where $\|\cdot\|_2$ is L2-norm, $\bm{\beta}_g$ represents the vector of coefficients in $g$-th group, and $\lambda$ is pre-specified to control the shrinkage of group coefficients.
-By treating the regression coefficients $\bm{\beta}_j$ associated with the $j$-th explanatory variable in the linear regression models across all the imputed datasets as a group, the loss function of MI-LASSO is written as follows:
+where $\|\cdot\|_2$ is L2-norm, and $\xi$ is pre-specified to control the shrinkage of group coefficients.
+To select the optimal parameter $\xi$, \cite{Chen2013} developed a modified version of the Bayesian information criterion ($\text{BIC}_{m}$) for model selection: